Washington University School of Medicine: Campus

 Washington University Medical Campus comprises 186 acres (75.3 ha) spread over about 18 city blocks, located along the eastern edge of Forest Park within the Central West End neighborhood of St. Louis.
 Barnes-Jewish Hospital and St. Louis Children's Hospital, part of BJC HealthCare, are the teaching hospitals affiliated with the School of Medicine and are also located within the medical complex.
 Many of the buildings are connected via sky bridges and corridors.
 As of 2008, the School of Medicine occupies over 4500000 sqft in the complex.

 Olin Residence Hall, named for Spencer T. Olin, provides residential services for 200 medical and graduate students.

 Washington University and BJC HealthCare have taken on numerous joint venture projects since their original collaboration in the 1910s.
 One is the Center for Advanced Medicine, which houses the Alvin J. Siteman Cancer Center and was completed in December 2001.
 At 650000 sqft, it is one of the largest buildings in the complex.

 In 2007, construction began on the 700000 sqft BJC Institutes of Health, of which Washington University's Medical School occupies several floors.
 It is the largest building constructed on Washington University's campus.
-Called the BJC Institute of Health at Washington University, it houses the University's BioMed 21 Research Initiative, five interdisciplinary research centers, laboratories, and additional space for The Genome Center.
+Called the BJC Institute of Health at Washington University, it houses the university's BioMed 21 Research Initiative, five interdisciplinary research centers, laboratories, and additional space for The Genome Center.

 Prominent buildings, centers, and spaces at the medical campus includes Barnes-Jewish Hospital, the Central Institute for the Deaf, St. Louis Children's Hospital, Rehabilitation Institute of Saint Louis, the Siteman Cancer Center, Center for Advanced Medicine, Charles F. Knight Emergency and Trauma Center, and the Eric P. Newman Education Center.

 The complex is accessible via the Central West End MetroLink station, which provides transportation to the rest of Washington University's campuses.

 Rankings and admissions

 Washington University School of Medicine is recognized as one of the best medical schools in the United States, consistently ranking in the top ten medical schools within the country.

 Acceptance to the school's Doctor of Medicine (MD) program is extremely competitive, with more than 6,000 applications for about 124 openings each year.
 In 2022, accepted applicants had an average MCAT of 522 (99th percentile) and an average undergraduate GPA of 3.94.

-Its major teaching hospital, Barnes Jewish Hospital, was recognized in 2023 by U.S. News & World Report as one of the best hospitals in the entire United States, with the university ranked #5 in the nation among medical schools for research.
+Its major teaching hospital, Barnes Jewish Hospital, was recognized in 2023 by U.S. News & World Report as one of the best hospitals in the entire United States, with the university ranked No. 5 in the nation among medical schools for research.
 According to Doximity's 2024-2025 Residency Rankings, Washington University School of Medicine held top rankings in multiple specialties including #3 in Orthopedic Surgery, #5 in General Surgery, #3 in Radiology, #9 in OB-GYN, #7 in Neurology, and #10 in Neurosurgery.